iemre/MRSR/README.txt

-To measure the performance of your own algorithm:
+To measure the performance of the user's own algorithm:
 ==========================================================

-Create your own class, make it inherit the AbstractExperiment class, and implement the following abstract methods in AbstractExperiment class:
+Create a class, make it inherit the AbstractExperiment class, and implement the following abstract methods in AbstractExperiment class:

        topNList = generateTopNListForUser(obj, n, userIndex) % to generate a top-n list for all sets topNList = generateTopNListForTestSetForUser(obj, n, userIndex) % to generate a top-n list for the test set (i.e. list of items not contained in the base set)